flux-capacitor/flux-capacitor/README.md

 #### What does an event look like?

-The events passed into the store are supposed to be [Flux standard actions](https://github.com/acdlite/flux-standard-action):
+The events passed into the flux capacitor store are supposed to be <a href="https://github.com/acdlite/flux-standard-action" rel="nofollow">Flux standard actions</a>:

 ```js
 {